Osagie-Godstand/Osagie-Godstand/README.md

 - I am currently working on a side project called Ken...

-- The progress of the Ken social platform web application will be shown through images until it is properly tested, deployed, and ready for use.
-You can find new pictures here -> [ken-pic](https://github.com/Osagie-Godstand/ken-pic) when there is significant progress.
+- The progress of the Ken social platform web application will be shown through [images](https://github.com/addiologic/ken-progress.git) until it is properly tested, deployed, and ready for use.
+The repo will remain private for now.
+I'll consider making it public after I release v1 of the application.